-Cheryl is CAREX's co-principal investigator and occupational exposures lead.
+Cheryl is CAREX's co-principal investigator.
 She started working with CAREX Canada at the beginning of the project in 2007.
-She is also a Postdoctoral Fellow at Carleton University in Ottawa, where she works on projects in environmental and occupational epidemiology and exposure assessment.
+She is also a Research Scientist in Cancer Epidemiology and Prevention Research at Alberta Health Services and an Adjunct Assistant Professor in the Department of Oncology, Cumming School of Medicine at the University of Calgary.
 Cheryl has an MSc and PhD in occupational and environmental hygiene, both from the University of British Columbia.
 Her research interests include occupational exposure assessment (particular for solar UV radiation), the effects of sex and gender on occupational carcinogen exposures, and exposures in the construction industry.
 Cheryl also holds a BSc in earth and ocean sciences and geography, and her interest in environmental and occupational health stemmed from her work as a geologist in northern BC and the Yukon.

 Anne-Marie Nicol – Co-Principal Investigator